LispCookbook/cl-cookbook/process.md

 ~~~

 Now let’s try submitting multiple tasks to the same channel.
 In this
-simple example, we are simpy creating three tasks that square, triple,
+simple example, we are simply creating three tasks that square, triple,
-and quadrupls the supplied input respectively.
+and quadruple the supplied input respectively.

 Note that in case of multiple tasks, the output will be in non-deterministic order: